-Stakeholders envisaged growing opportunities and skills needs in food manufacturing, health and social care, construction, logistics and manufacturing; these broadly align with SEMLEP's priority sectors.
-Unfortunately, due to the low response to the employer survey, it is not possible to robustly assess skills priorities in specific sectors.
-However, examining priority sector responses, these appear similar to the sample overall, with employers in these sectors reporting gaps in leadership and management, technical / practical, sales and marketing and / or planning and organisational skills.
+Stakeholders envisaged growing opportunities and skills needs in food manufacturing, health and social care, construction, logistics and manufacturing, which broadly align with SEMLEP's priority sectors.
+Unfortunately, due to the low response rate from employers, it is not possible to robustly assess skills priorities in specific sectors.
+However, examining priority sector responses, it appears they are similar to the sample overall, reporting gaps in leadership and management skills, technical / practical skills, sales and marketing and / or planning and organisational skills.

 Encouragingly, almost three quarters of employers said that they are likely to engage with private training providers in the next twelve months.
-A few employers from the Northamptonshire area suggested improvements to training provision, including more variance in training courses and providers, a centralised and searchable directory of training centres and courses offered and improved communication between schools, colleges or universities and employers.
+Areas for improvement suggested by employers include a need for greater capacity for apprenticeships, particularly in construction and ICT, and an improvement in training options in leadership skills, numeracy, literacy and for higher level qualifications in general.